HomeWhat is Prepayment Rate?Debt FacilityWhat is Prepayment Rate?

 Cash Flow Planning Challenges

-When a large share of borrowers prepays loans early, it throws off the expected timing of payments and cash flows.
-This makes it harder for lenders to plan budgets and deploy capital efficiently.
+When a large share of borrowers prepay loans early, it throws off the expected timing of payments and cash flows.
+It also reduces the total interest earned by the lender.
+The added advantage though is that also reduces default risk.

 Reinvestment Risk